Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Preliminaries

 \subsection{Identifiability in mixture models}

-Recall that a mixture model $\mix(\mixset)$ is identifiable if the map $\mixfcn:\mixset\to\mix(\mixset)$ that sends $\truemix\mapsto\mixfcn(\truemix)$ via \eqref{eq:def:mixmeasure} is injective.
-For a good overview of this problem from a more classical perspective, see \citet{hunter2007} and \citet{allman2009}.
+A mixture model $\mix(\mixset)$ is identifiable if the map $\mixfcn:\mixset\to\mix(\mixset)$ that sends $\truemix\mapsto\mixfcn(\truemix)$ is injective.
+For an overview of this problem, see \citet{hunter2007} and \citet{allman2009}.
 The main purpose of this section is to highlight some of the known subtleties in identifying nonparametric mixture models.

 Unsurprisingly, whether or not a specific mixture $\mixfcn(\truemix)$ is identified depends on the choice of $\mixset$.
 If we allow $\mixset$ to be all of $\mixing(\base)$, then it is easy to see that $\mix(\mixset)$ is not identifiable, and this continues to be true even if the number of components $K$ is known in advance (i.e. $\mixset=\mixing_{K}(\base)$).
 Indeed, for any partition $\{A_{k}\}_{k=1}^{K}$ of $\base$ and any Borel set $B\subset\base$, we can write